bstaletic/std_bot/README.md

 I'm sorry to hear that.
 Best you can do is to give me some feedback and ignore the bot via Reddit

+## Patchnotes

+- 0.3:

+  - Using symbol index instead of built-in search to find links for tokens
+    - More and better results
+  - Tokens used by OP in code or text will be marked as "linked"
+    - OP probably knows about tokens they use

+- 0.2:

+  - No longer using "best match" to find a link for a token
+    - Uncertain results are not helpful

+  - Only responding to top level comments from now on
+    - To reduce spam
+  - Added commands to interact with bot
+    - **!std ignore_me** makes me ignore you
+    - **!std follow_me** makes me follow you again
+    - **!std** forces linking of your comment even if not top comment or already fully linked

+- 0.1:

+  - Starting the bot

 ## ToDo

-- [x] Searching with https://en.cppreference.com/w/cpp/symbol_index instead of using their search function for more and better results
 - [ ] ~~Adding other popular frameworks (like boost::)~~
   - [ ] Probably not possible due to missing search function and symbol index
 - [ ] Recognizing used links even if they're not bound to the token
-- [ ] Tokens used by OP should be added to index as OP probably knows about them
+- [x] Tokens used by OP should be added to index as OP probably knows about them
-  - [ ] This should also work if OP uses the 'using' expression (as "std::" normally indicates STL tokens)
+  - [ ] This should also work if OP uses the 'using namespace std;' expression (as "std::" normally indicates STL tokens)

 ## TL:DR commands